Mo Alie-Cox Player Prop Bets for NFL Week 8 | Indianapolis vs. Tennessee 10/31/2021

 Matchup vs. Tennessee

-- Alie-Cox's 10.4 receiving yards per game in his seven matchups against the Titans are 11.1 fewer than his over/under for Sunday's game.
+- Against the Titans, Alie-Cox has averaged 10.4 receiving yards per game in his seven career matchups, 11.1 fewer than his over/under for Sunday's game.

 - Alie-Cox, in seven matchups, did not have a touchdown catch.

-- The Titans have the NFL's 25th-ranked pass defense this season, surrendering 291.0 yards per game through the air.
+- This week Alie-Cox will face the NFL's 25th-ranked pass defense (291.0 yards allowed per game).

-- The Titans have surrendered 12 touchdowns through the air (1.7 per game).
-They are 17th in the NFL in that category.
+- With 12 passing TDs allowed this season, the Titans defense is ranked 17th in the NFL.

 Recent Performances